 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+We did not include in our assessment the internal controls of Krausz, which we acquired in fiscal 2019 and included in the our results for the year ended September 30, 2019.
+At September 30, 2019, Krausz total assets represented 12.5% of our total assets and Krausz represented 3.9% of our net sales for the year ended September 30, 2019.

-We assessed the effectiveness of our internal control over financial reporting at September 30, 2018.
+We assessed the effectiveness of our internal control over financial reporting at September 30, 2019.
 In making this assessment, we used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013 framework).
-After doing so, management concluded that, at September 30, 2018, our internal control over financial reporting was effective.
+After doing so, management concluded that, at September 30, 2019, our internal control over financial reporting was effective.

-The effectiveness of our internal control over financial reporting at September 30, 2018 has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report which is included in this annual report.
+The effectiveness of our internal control over financial reporting at September 30, 2019 has been audited by Ernst & Young LLP, an independent registered public accounting firm, as stated in their report which is included in this annual report.

+PART III

-PART III Item 10.
+Item 10.
 DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE

-The name, age at November 15, 2018 and position of each of our current executive officers and directors are presented below.
+The name, age at November 15, 2019 and position of each of our executive officers and directors at September 30, 2019 are presented below.

-Name Age Position Scott Hall 54 President and Chief Executive Officer Marietta Edmunds Zakas 59 Executive Vice President and Chief Financial Officer Steven S. Heinrichs 50 Executive Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary Michael S. Nancarrow 44 Vice President and Chief Accounting Officer Gregory S. Rogowski 59 Executive Vice President, Sales and Marketing Hassan Ali 48 Senior Vice President, Engineering and Information Technology Officer William A. Cofield 59 Senior Vice President, Operations & Supply Chain M. Joseph Schrock 50 Vice President, Operations Controller Jennifer B. O'Keefe 44 Vice President, Human Resources Shirley C. Franklin 73 Director Thomas J. Hansen 69 Director Jerry W. Kolb 82 Director Mark J. O'Brien 75 Director Bernard G. Rethore 77 Director Lydia W. Thomas 74 Director Michael T. Tokarz 69 Director
+Name Age Position

+Scott Hall 55 President and Chief Executive Officer

+Marietta Edmunds Zakas 60 Executive Vice President and Chief Financial Officer

+Steven S. Heinrichs 51 Executive Vice President, Chief Legal and Compliance Officer and Secretary

+Michael S. Nancarrow 45 Vice President and Chief Accounting Officer

+Gregory S. Rogowski 60 Executive Vice President, Sales and Marketing

+William A. Cofield 60 Senior Vice President, Operations & Supply Chain

+M. Joseph Schrock 51 Vice President, Operations Controller

+Jennifer B. O'Keefe 45 Vice President, Human Resources

+Shirley C. Franklin 74 Director

+Thomas J. Hansen 70 Director

+Jerry W. Kolb 83 Director

+Mark J. O'Brien 76 Director

+Christine Ortiz 49 Director

+Bernard G. Rethore 78 Director

+Lydia W. Thomas 75 Director

+Michael T. Tokarz 70 Director

+Stephen C. Van Arsdell 69 Director

 Scott Hall has served as our President and Chief Executive Officer since January 2017.
 He served as President and CEO of Textron's Industrial segment from December 2009 until January 2017.
 Mr. Hall joined Textron in 2001 as president of Tempo, a multi-facility roll-up of communication test equipment.
 He was named president of Greenlee, a manufacturer of tools used in installing wire and cable, in 2003 when Tempo became part of Textron's Greenlee business unit.
 Prior to joining Textron, Mr. Hall had several leadership roles at General Cable, a leading manufacturer of wire and cable.
 Mr. Hall ran General Cable's Canadian businesses before taking over responsibility for General Cable's global Communications business.
-Mr. Hall received his Bachelor of Commerce degree from Memorial University of Newfoundland and his MBA from the University of Western Ontario Ivey School of Business.
+Mr. Hall earned his Bachelor of Commerce degree from Memorial University of Newfoundland and his MBA from the University of Western Ontario Ivey School of Business.